melissa-mk/CSC120-A4/rubric.md

 ### Level 2 (3 pts)

-_PART_ 1 pt: The `Car` class contains appropriately-encapsulated attributes to store information about its capacity and current `Passenger`s
+_YES_ 1 pt: The `Car` class contains appropriately-encapsulated attributes to store information about its capacity and current `Passenger`s

 _YES_ 1 pt: The `Car` class has functional `addPassenger(...)` and `removePassenger(...)` methods